• Skip to primary navigation

 Home / Hair loss / Hair loss medications / Topical Dutasteride

-Dr. Alpana Mohta, board-certified dermatologist, talks about the benefits of using topical dutasteride in the treatment of male and female pattern baldness and tells you how to get it.
+Dr. Alpana Mohta, board-certified dermatologist, talks about the off-label use of topical dutasteride in the treatment of male pattern baldness.

 Dermatologist Dr. Alpana Mohta